 Marketing is not new, but it has achieved greater heights since social media, and the internet has become the key part of our lives and useful marketing channels for businesses.
 And it is not bound by geographical boundaries.
 When it comes to video marketing, the first name that comes to your mind is, of course, YouTube that helps you gain the highest possible reach.
 Marketers are also using Facebook watch to market their brand as Facebook has more than 2.6 billion users every month, and its impressive features help you nudge your products or services into the limelight.
 YouTube is a video-sharing giant, but Facebook’s share is also growing in the video market.
 So which one is best and more important for video marketing?
 If video marketing is on your to-do list, keep reading as in this Facebook Watch vs. YouTube guide, we will compare both platforms in terms of video marketing.

-According to sources, every day 55% of people watch online videos every day, while 78% of people watch videos over the web every week.
+According to a source, every day 55% of people watch online videos every day, while 78% of people watch videos over the web every week.
 Even the word ‘video’ boosts the open rates in the email subject by 19%.
 Marketers are aware of the power of video marketing.
 But the question is where video content should publish, rather than whether you should make online videos or not.
 There is no doubt that YouTube is the top leading platform for video sharing with over 2 billion users and a growing group of video creators with a huge subscriber base.
 It is the second-largest search engine after its parent company Google.
 But we see a major power shift in 2014 when people started uploading their videos on Facebook instead of sharing them on YouTube.
 When the video market share of Facebook increased, it forced the marketers to reconsider where to publish their videos.
 However, they prefer YouTube over Facebook watch (87% vs. 68%).

-Main Difference between Facebook and YouTube
+Main difference between Facebook and YouTube

 - YouTube is a video hosting platform while Facebook is a ‘video also’ sharing platform